 Benefits of solar for towns and municipalities:

-PPA financing offers solutions to the challenges standing between non-taxed organizations and their potential solar savings:
+PPA financing offers solutions to the challenges standing between non-taxed organizations that cannot choose the Direct Pay option and their potential solar savings:

-ReVision Energy PPAs come with a standard 25-year term, which can be extended 10 additional years.
+ReVision Energy PPAs cover 6-20 years.
 All PPAs also include a flexible discounted early buyout option after 5 years.
 Long-term ownership ensures the lowest long-term levelized cost of electricity from any source at 50%-75% below existing or projected utility costs while cutting carbon pollution.

 Learn more about Power Purchase Agreements →